-A total of twenty (20) valid representations were received.
-Of the twenty (20) valid representations, fourteen (14) were opposed to the development application and six (6) were supportive with concerns.
+A total of thirty-seven (37) valid representations were received.
+Of the 37 valid representations, 36 are opposed to the development application and 1 is supportive with concerns.
 The key issues raised by representors are, in summary:

-- Concern over additional vehicle movements parking in the local area; - Traffic congestion concerns on Glynburn Road; - 'Rat Running' through residential areas; - Increased heavy vehicle movements in residential areas, with associated noise and dust impacts; - There is no need for another hardware store in this location; - Increased litter: - Security between the subject land and adjacent SA Power Networks site; - The scale of the development is not envisaged in the Employment Zone; - The proposal is not 'low impact' - The building is devoid of architectural merit and is too large; - The proposal reduces the opportunity to develop within the zone in accordance with its intended purpose;
+- Concern over additional vehicle movements parking in the local area; - Traffic congestion concerns on Glynburn Road; - 'Rat Running' through residential areas; - Increased heavy vehicle movements in residential areas, with associated noise and dust impacts; - There is no need for another hardware store in this location; - The scale of the development is not envisaged in the Employment Zone; - The proposal is not 'low impact' - The building is devoid of architectural merit and is too large; - The proposal reduces the opportunity to develop within the zone in accordance with its intended purpose;